26 Best Places to Visit in Kandy, Sri Lanka

 World Buddhist Museum

-The World Buddhist Museum in Kandy is not only one of the first museums dedicated to Buddhism in the city and Sri Lanka, but also in the world.
+The World Buddhist Museum in Kandy is not only one of the first museums dedicated to Buddhism in the city and Sri Lanka but also in the world.
 It is located close to both the Temple of the Sacred Tooth Relic and the National Museum of Kandy.

 White arched stones and trees lining a calm body of water against tree-covered hills

-The scenery around Kandy Lake
+The scenery around Kandy Lake is breathtaking

 Kandy Lake

 Opposite Dalada Maligawa is a large artificial lake that was constructed in 1807.
 Fenced by white stone pillars, it is one of the most beautiful places in Kandy to visit.
+Spend some time observing the birds and the lizards and ducks idling along the water's edge.

+There is a small island in the middle of the lake, which you can see up close if you go on a boat ride.
 Kandy Lake is more enjoyable early in the morning when mist surrounds the area, and the weather is quite refreshing.
-It is also one of the romantic places in Kandy to visit at night when the city's chaos has subsided and tranquillity takes over.
+It is also one of the romantic places in Kandy to visit at night when the city's chaos has subsided, and tranquillity takes over.

 A huge white buddha statue against a partially cloudy blue sky from below